encoredev/encore/docs/develop/client-generation.md

 into the client, which can be used when constructing the client.
 Just like with API's schemas, the data type required by your application's `auth handler` will be part of the client library, allowing you to set it in two ways:

-If your credentials wont change during the lifetime of the client, simply passing the authentication data to the client through the `WithAuth` (Go) or `auth` (TypeScript) options.
+If your credentials won't change during the lifetime of the client, simply passing the authentication data to the client through the `WithAuth` (Go) or `auth` (TypeScript) options.

 However, if the authentication credentials can change, you can also pass a function which will be called before each request